kghudgens/kghudgens/README.md

 ### Hello, I'm Kevin Hudgens👋

-🔭 I’m currently working on a python web application.
+🔭 I’m currently working on my python web application, OptionHouse.
-🌱 I’m currently learning more advanced ways to use python.
+🌱 I’m currently learning ways to use javascript on my django websites.
 👯 I’m looking to collaborate on open source projects.
 🤔 I’m looking for help with creating a portfolio of quality projects for the job hunt.
 💬 Ask me about living in Japan.